yashrane/cs174-project/README.md

 Final Project for CS174A(Databases)

 ## TODO:
-* Write function implementations for ATM.java
-* Write GUI for ATM.java
-* Write function definitions for BankTeller.java
-* Load Sample Data
-* Add Error Messages to UI
-* Hash keys
+* fix setDate in BankTeller
+* fix writeCheck in BankTeller
+* add code to close accounts if too low